zeffii/mesh_tiny_cad/README.md

   - Extend multiple
   - Trim multiple

-Other features like `Fillet / Chamfer` and `Offset` are also catered for as scripts.
-(Insert link here)
+Other features like `Fillet / Chamfer` and `Offset` are also catered for as scripts. [link here](http://blenderartists.org/forum/showthread.php?179375)

 ### Why on github?